Skip to main content

 • “Be prepared to waste a lot of time working on one seemingly simple project after another while endlessly grinding for resources.”

-• “It is an unpolished sandbox where you can go grinding like hell to build a castle without any other purpose as to build in an empty world with no real struggles and no real enemies.”
+• “It is an unpolished sandbox where you can go grinding like hell to build a castle without any other purpose than to build in an empty world with no real struggles and no real enemies.”

 • “The current research system is boring, grindy, and again simply not fun.”